dp-mason/BD-osC/README.md

 ![image of the panel layout](./VCV_Module/res/BD-osC.jpg)

 ## TODO
+- handle low frequency waveforms better
+- experiment with different ways of capturing the waveform other than most recent window
 - devise, implement, and run a test to ensure the keyframer's sense of the current visual keyframe is not out of sync (esp over long runs)